patrickamsler/kubernetes-ckad-notes/notes.md

 ## Jobs and Cronjobs
-* Jobs provide a way in Kubernetes to start a pod once until and run it until completion
+* Jobs provide a way in Kubernetes to start a pod once and run it until completion
 * Cronjobs are similar to unix cron jobs.
 They start a pod in a specific interval

 ```bash